 Drain Rock

 Our Drain Rock is perfect for helping water flow smoothly in your garden, driveway, or around trees.
-These small, rounded stones allow water to pass through easily, preventing puddles and erosion.
+These small, rounded or crushed stones allow water to pass through easily, preventing puddles and erosion.

 “Seamless shopping, from click to delivery—never knew it could be so straightforward.”